Mill's methods

-Mill's Methods are five methods of induction described by philosopher John Stuart Mill in his 1843 book A System of Logic.
-They are intended to illuminate issues of causation.
+Mill's methods are five methods of induction described by philosopher John Stuart Mill in his 1843 book A System of Logic.
+They are intended to establish a causal relationship between two or more groups of data, analyzing their respective differences and similarities.

 The methods

 Direct method of agreement

 For a property to be a necessary condition it must always be present if the effect is present.
 Since this is so, then we are interested in looking at cases where the effect is present and taking note of which properties, among those considered to be 'possible necessary conditions' are present and which are absent.
 Obviously, any properties which are absent when the effect is present cannot be necessary conditions for the effect.
 This method is also referred to more generally within comparative politics as the most different systems design.

 Symbolically, the method of agreement can be represented as: